July 9, Sunday, Burlington Vermont

 July 5, Wednesday- Lake Champlain Maritime Museum, Ferrisburg, Vt

 We traveled north east up the lake to visit the Lake Champlain Maritime Museum and enjoyed the varied displays and historical information.
-There was a building dedicated canoes and small boats of all sorts, another to the revolutionary battles on Lake Champlain, and the replica of one of the boats form 1776 was really fascinating.
-Forty-four men living on a ship smaller than our with no roof, and battling the British.
+There was a building dedicated canoes and small boats of all sorts, another to the revolutionary battles on Lake Champlain, and a replica of a ship the fought in 1776 was really fascinating.
+Forty-four men living on a ship smaller than ours with no roof, and battling the British.
 Hard to imagine.

 How do you catch a mooring ball?
 Lean over boat railing while extending a boat hook (gaff pole) to catch a mooring flag, while holding a bow line, while wind blows and boat bounces up and down, while missing all the other moored boats that seem too close.
 Try and miss 8+ times.
 Get help from very kind and older and energetic Canadian sailboat neighbor who jumped in his dinghy, took my rope, passed it through the mooring ball loop, and threw the rope back to me.
 Thank-you!

 (Examples of other boaters trying to grab the mooring ball…)